phalcon-orphanage/docs/docs/en/application-micro.md

 <a name='middleware'></a>
 # Middleware
 Middleware are classes that can be attached to your application and introduce another layer where business logic can exist.
 They run sequentially, according to the order they are registered and not only improve mainainability, by encapsulating specific functionality, but also performance.
-A middleware class can stop execution when a particular business logic has not been satisfied, thus allowing the application to exit early without executing the full cycle of a request.
+A middleware class can stop execution when a particular business rule has not been satisfied, thus allowing the application to exit early without executing the full cycle of a request.

 The presence of a `Phalcon\Events\Manager` is essential for middleware to operate, so it has to be registered in our Di container.